 Searching for a coin to add to your collection or a medal for decorative purposes, our auctions have something to suit everyone.

-Collecting coins for their artistic value can be traced back to the 14th century and is still as popular today as it was then.
+Collecting coins for their artistic value can be traced back to the 14th century and this pastime is still as popular today as it was then.
 Our auctions offer a wide variety of collectors’ coins including examples from ancient Greece and Rome, rare coins, minted coins, bullion coins and commemorative coins dedicated to Royal occasions and military anniversaries.
 Numismatic enthusiasts often see tangible long-term rewards for their collecting endeavours.
 If you are looking to sell collectors coins, coin valuations can be arranged at our weekly valuation day at Clifton House.